FranciscoVictor/accounts-facebook-ddp/README.md

 #####Observations

-This package work in pair with [facebook-ddp](https://github.com/FranciscoVictor/facebook-ddp), but you only need to add one, as shown above.
+This package works in pair with [facebook-ddp](https://github.com/FranciscoVictor/facebook-ddp), but you only need to add one, as shown above.